benlau/quickpromise/README.md

  3. fulfulled , rejected , settled signals
 2. Promise in a Javascript way
  1. Unlike QML component, it don’t need to declare before use it.
- 2. The API interface is fully compatible with [Promises/A+](https://promisesaplus.com/) specification.
+ 2. It is fully compatible with [Promises/A+](https://promisesaplus.com/) specification.
 It is easy to get started.
 3. Extra API
  1. Q.setTimeout() - An implementation of setTimeout() function for QML.
  2. all()/allSettled()  - Create a promise object from an array of promises